eclipse-hono/hono/site/documentation/content/user-guide/mqtt-adapter.md

 ## Message Limits

-Before accepting any telemetry or event messages, the MQTT adapter verifies that the configured [message limit] ({{< ref "/concepts/resource-limits.md" >}}) is not exceeded.
+Before accepting any telemetry or event or command messages, the MQTT adapter verifies that the configured [message limit] ({{< relref "/concepts/resource-limits.md" >}}) is not exceeded.
 The incoming message is discarded if the limit is exceeded.

 ## Publishing Telemetry Data